Lasley History, Family Crest & Coats of Arms

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

-- David Eldon Lasley (b.
-1947), American singer-songwriter, known for his work with Bonnie Raitt, James Taylor, Aretha Franklin, Dionne Warwick and Dusty Springfield
+- David Eldon Lasley (1947-2021), American recording artist, singer and songwriter, known for his contributions as a background singer for such artists as Bonnie Raitt, James Taylor, Luther Vandross, Chic, Aretha Franklin, Dionne Warwick, Dusty Springfield and Boz Scaggs

 - Willard Almond "Bill" Lasley (1902-1990), American Major League Baseball pitcher who played for the St. Louis Browns in 1924